dominikb1888/dgph_new/README.md

 - Data Files
 - Link to you Github Repo
 - Link to your Shiny Application
+- renv.lock file with all your dependencies  (See: https://rstudio.github.io/renv/articles/collaborating.html)

 Limitations:
 You can upload a maximum of 20 files with 30M each during the final exam.
 If your dataset is larger than 30M please only upload a subset of it.